10. Cross court backhand drops are just a grip change and a pull of the shoulder

 The request to “look out of the corner of your eye”, would encourage a head turn and therefore a slight shoulder turn.

 Crucially without the player being instructed any further

 As a watched the rest of the session I observed more and more shuttles travelling crosscourt.
-Some with a slice causing the shuttle to “die or stall”, landing before or just after the service line 🙂
+Some of the backhand drops were hit with a slice causing the shuttle to “die or stall”, landing before or just after the service line 🙂

 Of course, not every effort was perfect or successful but they all travelled cross court